oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 __Gateway Academy__
 _2006 - 2014 | Scottsdale, Arizona_

-* Developed and lead a K-12 rock band music program and digital music program for students with Asperger’s and high functioning autism.
+* Developed and lead a K-12 rock band music program and digital music program for students with High Functioning Autism.
 The program focused on live band performances, electronic music composition, music video production, and music competency.

-* Improved student computer literacy through creating and leading a digital music program.

 * Led the curriculum development team in developing new teaching plans.

-* Acted as lead AV technician for graduation ceremonies/events requiring PA systems & video projection.

-* Regularly took initiative in repairing, soldering, and purchasing audio equipment.

 * Communicated with parents, staff, and students to ensure the special needs of the students were met in music class.